 Patron Internet Use Agreement

-Carpinteria Community Library is committed to user privacy, and will keep all such information that it purposefully or inadvertently collects or maintains confidential to the fullest extent permitted by the law.
+Carpinteria Community Library is committed to user privacy, and will keep all information that it purposefully or inadvertently collects or maintains confidential to the fullest extent permitted by the law.

 Protecting library user privacy and keeping confidential information that identifies individuals or associates individuals with their use of library books, materials, equipment, programs, facilities and/or staff assistance is an integral principle of public libraries. (see Patron Privacy Policy, top section)